-Discover Croatia's best beaches, sleepy fishing villages and romantic landscapes covered with vineyards, lavender and olive tree orchards when you go island hopping from your Split yacht charter on a 7-day sailing route from Split to Dalmatia.
+Discover Croatia's best beaches, sleepy fishing villages and romantic landscapes covered with vineyards, lavender and olive tree orchards when you go island hopping on your sailboat on a 7-day sailing route from Split to Dalmatia.

 explore of the stunning region of Dalmatia at your own leisure

 A great first stop for an island hopping holiday around Split is the island of Brac.
 We suggest anchoring in Bol, Milna or Bobovisca Bay.
 The island is home to Zlatni Rat Beach, one of Europe's most breathtaking beaches and offers several opportunities for hiking and sightseeing.
 From Brac, head to the vibrant island of Hvar where you can enjoy great bars, lovely beaches and vineyards.
 Mooring in the Hvar marina is sought after, so we suggest anchoring in the stunning marina on the island of Palmizana, in a nature park just a five-minute water taxi away.